 - Hyatt has a partnership with Small Luxury Hotels of the World, offering the ability to earn and redeem points at these hotels, as well as receive select benefits; at this point that partnership includes over 350 hotels

 American Airlines partnership

-While I wouldn’t call this a game changer, I do appreciate the partnership that American AAdvantage & World of Hyatt recently launched.
+While I wouldn’t call this a game changer, I do appreciate the partnership that American AAdvantage & World of Hyatt launched in 2019.
 As an elite member with both programs, I’m earning one American mile per dollar spent with Hyatt, and one Hyatt point per dollar spent with American.

 I earn bonus points through the American & Hyatt partnership